 Lanterman’s Mill is about an hour from Cleveland, so I didn’t want to include it on the list but also didn’t want to omit it completely.
 In addition to the mill and waterfall, there’s a covered bridge and easy hiking trails that make for a very pleasant day (especially for families).

-Know of other good waterfalls in the area?
+Know of other good Cleveland waterfalls?
 Leave a comment below!

 Leave a reply